mattmotoki/decision-matrix/README.md

 * UX improvements
     * add a temporary green checkmark to the save menu item when the save is complete
     * sort rows by column values
-    * add option to hide columns in the task table
+    * add option to hide dimension columns in the task table
     * make it easier to modify the dimension weights via double clicking the header row
     * double click on cell to edit
     * make task actions less redundants